If you live in a climate like I do, with temps that

 close to the original paper surface as you can.
 If you take off

 a little of the original drywall paper this is not a problem.
+A photo of the recessed area after it has been cleaned out is shown below.

 Step 4 - Cut a piece of tape for the new